Body Perception Laboratory

 To interact with the world around us, our brain have to track our bodies in space (body representations) and monitor the way we control our actions (sense of agency).
 In healthy people, this usually occurs unremarkably and is based on the integration of signals from multiple senses.
 However, these normal aspects of self-monitoring can be disturbed in cognitive disorders such as anorexia nervosa (whereby individuals may have problems accurately tracking the spatial dimensions of their bodies) and schizophrenia (whereby individuals may for example have problems tracking the causes of their actions).

-- Virtual reality head-set (Oculus Rift)
+- Virtual reality head-set (Oculus Rift and Vive)

 - Motion tracking setup (Polhemus Fastrak)

-- Two large touch screens (NEC)
+- One large touch screen (NEC)

 - Various tactors and LEDs for multisensory stimulation (Dancer Design)

 - Rubber Hand Illusion paradigm setups including several artificial hands (Otto Bock)

 - Stereoscope (Stereoaids)